 Ancestral celestial Douwes formula

-This page explains ancestral celestial Douwes formula, a logarithm-based method featured in the second part of my worksheet
+This page explains the ancestral celestial Douwes formula, a logarithm-based method featured in the second part of my worksheet

 second part of the worksheet easysextant. for logarithm only